 This is the initial public offering of common shares of DiaMedica Therapeutics Inc. in the United States.
-All common shares being offered are being sold by the Company.
-We expect the initial public offering price will be between \$\\$ and \$\\$ per share.
+All 4,000,000 common shares being offered are being sold by the Company.
+We expect the initial public offering price will be between \$4.00 and \$5.00 per share.
 We have applied to list our common shares in the United States on The Nasdaq Capital Market under the symbol "DMAC."
-Although this is our initial public offering of our common shares in the United States, our common shares trade in Canada on the TSX Venture Exchange under the symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the symbol "DMCAF."
-The last reported sale price of our common shares at the close of business on November 16, 2018 on the TSX Venture Exchange was CAD \$6.50 per share (US \$4.94) and over-the-counter in the United States as quoted by the OTCQB marketplace was \$4.95 per share.
+Although this is our initial public offering of our common shares in the United States, our common shares trade in Canada on the TSX Venture Exchange under the symbol "DMA" and over-the-counter in the United States on November 23, 2018 on the TSX Venture Exchange was CAD \$5.60 per share (US \$4.23) and over-the-counter in the United States as quoted by the OTCQB marketplace was \$4.13 per share.